makker-nl/vagrant/ol77_wls12c/README.md

-# Oracle Linux 7.8 Stream: Oracle Weblogic
+# Oracle Linux 7.7: Oracle Weblogic
 This vagrant projec creates a VM with Oracle Weblogic and Oracle Database 12cR1

 ## Users: